Cooloola Great Walk Sunshine Coast

 Kick off your hiking boots and settle into this walkers’ camp near the river bank, one of several along the Cooloola Great Walk.
 Look for the log stacks of unrecovered timber cut in the mid-1900s—the area was used as a landing for timber and is now part of a protected cultural site.

-Camp amongst fragrant open woodland of brush box, pink bloodwoods and coast banksia, and enjoy dawn light reflections on the tannin-stained waters of the river.
+Camp amongst fragrant open woodland of brush box, pink bloodwoods and coastal banksia, and enjoy dawn light reflections on the tannin-stained waters of the river.
 In late winter and spring, the area comes alive with wildflowers.
-Dutgee is the local Aboriginal name for the pink-flowering boronia shrubs growing in the swampy, moist areas around the river.
+Dutgee is the First Nations peoples name for the pink-flowering boronia shrubs growing in the swampy, moist areas around the river.

 Getting there and getting around